 The Religion Department provides a Christ-centered and Bible-based religious education that is in line with the global mission and message of the Seventh-day Adventist Church.
 Emphasis is placed in such areas as biblical understanding, personal application, and service to the church.
 Classes in this major are typically small, which provides ample time for interaction between professor and student.
 The program also offers the opportunity to add other areas (minors) that best fit the academic and professional goals of the student.

 The department welcomes persons who sense a call to full-time ministry, and who are moved to offer their lives in this avenue to God and humanity.
 The faculty assists applicants who wish to evaluate and deepen their experience as well as to explore the expanding opportunities for service.
 The department will not recommend to the ministry any student who has not completed the course of study as outlined or who has a GPA that is less than 2.5, which is the minimum requirement for entrance to the SDA Theological Seminary.
-It is the student's personal responsibility to plan a course of study that includes all requirements for degree sought.
+It is the student's personal responsibility to plan a course of study that includes all requirements for the degree sought.

 Completion of the major in Theology meets the guidelines stipulated by the Adventist Church and the minimal requirements for admission to the Seminary and entrance into the ministry.